Hybrid Appraisal: A New Valuation Model That Can Impact Your Home Value

 3. The appraiser accepts the order

 The appraiser works on the in-office, or desktop, portion of the appraisal.
-Like the traditional appraisal process, the appraiser reviews recent sales data, researches public records for details such as the home’s age, square footage, and number of bedrooms and bathrooms.
+Like the traditional appraisal process, the appraiser reviews recent sales data and researches public records for details such as the home’s age, square footage, and number of bedrooms and bathrooms.
 They compare your property to these comparable homes, adding and subtracting value based on property differences.

 4. The appraisal management firm also hires a third-party field inspector

 With a traditional appraisal, the appraiser who creates the appraisal report also completes the property’s field observation.
-But with the hybrid model, the appraisal management company hires a third-party to view the property, take measurements, and photograph the interior.
+But with the hybrid model, the appraisal management company hires a third party to view the property, take measurements, and photograph the interior.

 5. The appraiser receives the field inspector’s property data and integrates it into the final appraisal report